Jazz Guitar Patterns and Licks

 Melodic patterns are very useful and important tools to expand you jazz guitar improvisation skills.
-You will find in this free guitar lesson five exercises about major jazz lines with TABS, standard notation and analysis to play over major seventh chords.
+You will find in this free guitar lesson five exercises about major jazz guitar lines with TABS, standard notation and analysis to play over major seventh chords.